 I am an adventure seeker, heart-on-my-sleeve wearer, student of yoga, world traveler, laughter advocate, dream chaser, fruit addict and compassion preacher.

-Originally a Vancouverite, I have since been extremely fortunate to travel the world and live in places like Melbourne, Halifax, Alabama, and Calgary, which lead me to the most amazing people and experiences.
+Born a “Vancouverite”, I have since been extremely fortunate to travel the world and live in places like Melbourne, Halifax, Alabama, and Calgary, which lead me to the most amazing people and experiences.
 I now look back and realize that one of the things travel gave me was yoga!
 I was never introduced to the practice while in Vancouver.
-I actually only started exploring yoga when I was 22 years old.
+I only started exploring yoga when I was 22 years old.

 Yoga came to me while I was training to play professional beach volleyball.
 My beach partner suggested we try hot yoga for cross-training during the winter season.
 My first impression of yoga was very humbling, so humbling that I did not enjoy the experience at all.
-I walked into a humid, extremely sweaty, hot room expecting to be good at yoga since I thought myself to be above average in strength and athleticism.
+I walked into a humid, extremely sweaty, hot room expecting to be good at yoga since I thought myself as above average in strength and athleticism.
 About 10 minutes into class I realized I could do none of the postures properly and I was always one step behind the Baptiste sequence.
-How were all these people that my Ego believed I was stronger than doing all these amazing arm balances and headstands?!
+How were all these people that my ego believed I was stronger than doing all these amazing arm balances and headstands?!
 I was frustrated when I left, comparing myself to everyone else in the room.
 I continued to practice once a week, determined to ‘win’ the competition of being the ‘best yogi’ in the room.
 Unfortunately this hugely competitive ego of mine got in the way of my enjoyment of yoga and my understanding of what yoga is truly about.
 After a few months I stopped practicing and did not try yoga again for almost a year.